Worm bins are a simple way to compost food scraps. Learn about some of the nuances and worm bin problems facing

 Also, during the cold winter, I’d rather walk down to the garage where the worm bin is, than walk outside to the compost pile!

 My brother is a high school teacher who’s had a worm bin in his classroom for years.
 So when he drew my name for Christmas many years ago, he knew exactly what to get me!

 The following is my account of getting a new bin from my brother years ago and the worm bin problems that ensued for me as a beginner.
 There isn’t a lot of information out there about these problems, so they caught me off guard.
 If I was less determined, the problems might have discouraged me!

 I’m glad I was able to solve these problems pretty quickly.

 I’ve now been composting with worms for almost ten years and haven’t had any problems since this first experience.
-Follow along with my strategy for building a worm bin and other advanced tips here.
+Get my instructions for building a worm bin.

 My First Worm Bin

 Worm bins can be built from a variety of materials or containers.
 My brother took an 18 gallon plastic tote with a lid (like this one), drilled 2 holes per side, and called it a worm bin.
 Man, I’m glad I didn’t have to do that myself, LOL!

 Filling the Worm Bin Container

 It was now time to add bedding and food to the bin.
 This is the part where there are all kinds of theories about what works best.
 What we did was shred a bunch of newspaper and cardboard and use a spray bottle to moisten it down with water.